 - Administrative Office Technology

-- Rising high school senior in Sumter, Lee, Kershaw, or Clarendon County (public or private school)
+- Rising high school junior or senior in Sumter, Lee, Kershaw, or Clarendon County (public or private school)

 - 16 years of age or older*